Thoughts on the Missionary Call

 I like Jim Elliot’s perspective.
 Here’s some of the things he said:

-“Missionary are very human folks, just doing what they are asked.
+“Missionaries are very human folks, just doing what they are asked.
 Simply a bunch of nobodies trying to exalt Somebody.”
+(Elizabeth Elliot, Shadow of the Almighty, page 46)

 “Our young men are going into the professional fields because they don’t ‘feel called’ to the mission field.
 We don’t need a call; we need a kick in the pants.”